jtarrio/pascual/manual/chapter2.md

 The first one is the line that starts with the keyword `var`.
 That keyword begins a _variable declaration block_.

-A variable is a name for a location in the computer's memory, which can be used to store modifiable data.
-You would use variables to store the results of calculations, information provided by the user or read from the disk or received from the network, or generally anything that is not hardcoded into the program.
+A variable is a chunk of memory that is used by the program to store data.
+You can read data from variables and you can modify their content, so you can use them to store information provided by the user or read from the network, or the results of calculations, or intermediate steps, or generally anything that is not hardcoded into the program.

 In the Pascal language, variables need to be declared before the code that uses them.
-When you declare the variable, you give it a name and assign a type to it.
+When you declare the variable, you give it a name so the program can refer to it and access its content, and you also assign a type to it so the compiler knows how much memory needs to be reserved for the variable and what operations can be performed on it.

 This program declares a single variable, named `Who`, of type `string`, which can hold a character string.

 The other difference between this program and the previous one is that, between the keywords `begin` and `end`, there are three statements instead of just one: a call to the `writeln` procedure, a call to `readln`, and, finally, another call to `writeln`.
 Notice how the three statements are separated with semicolons (`;`).
 As I told you in the previous section, Pascal also uses semicolons to separate the statements in a sequence of statements.